source-foundry/Hack/docs/BUILD.md

 $ make
 ```

 The build process takes minutes to complete on the average system.
 You will see a great deal of text stream by in your terminal during the build.
-This is normal and expected during the build.
+This text stream is normal and expected during the build.

 You will find the compiled fonts in the build directory (located in the top level of the source repository) after you complete these steps.